xkaze09/Booked-Books/README.md

 [In-Progress] Book Management: Club administrators can add, remove, and update books in the database.
 They can add details such as book title, author, cover image, description, genre, and availability status.

-[In-Progress] User Feedback: The website allows students to rate and review the books they have rented.
+[In-Progress] User Feedback (Optional): The website allows students to rate and review the books they have rented.
 This can help other students decide whether to rent a particular book or not.

 # Technologies Used
 - HTML